artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 At the end of the transfer process, the transferred material can be sent to the :ref:`backlog <backlog>`, where it can be stored until you are ready to turn it into an AIP.
-The backlog also gives users a chance to carry out :ref:`appraisal <appraisal>` tasks.
 Alternately, the user can turn the transferred material into a SIP and send it along to the :ref:`Ingest <ingest>` tab.

 You can clean up the Transfer tab by removing completed or rejected transfers.
 For more information, see :ref:`Cleaning up the Transfer tab <cleanup>` below.